 Q: Can other musicians be used for the wedding?

 A: This should be discussed with Fr.
-Eric or the deacon at the initial meeting.
+Pat or the deacon at the initial meeting.
 Other musicians, especially friends of the bride or groom, are welcome.
 However, they should be familiar with liturgical music and must be in contact with Alice Barnes prior to the wedding.
 Soloists are sometimes involved, but always with the agreement of Alice Barnes.
 Since weddings are liturgical ceremonies, they must conform to general liturgical principles.
 Thus, most of the music should be congregational.
 There are possibilities for "solo pieces" either as prelude music or at some points in the ceremony